flisanp/ms1-ceramic-studio/README.md

 - [Balsamiq](https://balsamiq.com) - Used in the beginning of the project to create wireframes.
 - [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The project has used DevTools to test responsiveness and diagnose problems.
 The tool **Lighthouse** has been used to improve the website's quality.
 - [Tinypng](https://tinypng.com) - Used for compressing images.
-- [Freeformatter](https://www.freeformatter.com/) - Used for beautifying code.
+- [Freeformatter](https://www.freeformatter.com/) - Used for beautifying HTML and CSS code.
-- [Am I Responsive?](http://ami.responsivedesign.is/) - Used for creating mockup image for different screen sizes.
+- [Am I Responsive?](http://ami.responsivedesign.is/) - Used for creating the mockup image in the beginning of this README file.
+- [InDesign](https://www.adobe.com/se/products/indesign.html) Used this program for creating the logo image.

 # Testing